 - PSY 101: Psychology

 Students who graduate with a concentration in Health Studies will be able to:

-- demonstrate knowledge of core biological and psychological concepts that impact human health;
+- explain core biological and psychological concepts that impact human health;

-- demonstrate core knowledge of human development and its relationship to health and health behaviors across the lifespan;
+- explain human development and its relationship to health and health behaviors across the lifespan;

 - utilize a comprehensive and holistic approach in assessing health needs of individuals and populations;

 - collect, interpret, and evaluate health information in order to contribute to consumer knowledge and health care delivery systems;